StefanoCld/TinyEngine/README.md

   - Have an object hierarchy
   - Adding new primitives (Which at the moment are the Disk, and the Triangle (billboard))
   - Customize the lighting function

+## How to run it
+Just build the solution, and launch the .exe.